 - If the court grants the injunction, it is important that it is complied with.
 Disobeying the injunction usually carries a sanction of contempt of court, which could result in the person in breach being fined or imprisoned.

 Applications for interim injunctions are not always straightforward for either party.
 It is often preferable – and more economical – for parties to reach an agreement before injunction proceedings are commenced.
-For more information on this or any issues raised in this article, please contact Lyons Davidson’s commercial litigation team on 0117 904 6000.
+For more information on employment contracts, please contact Lyons Davidson’s commercial litigation team on 0117 904 6000.